Oil and Gas Engineering MSc

 » More about Employability

-- A UK first or second class Honours degree or equivalent, or equivalent internationally recognised qualification in relevant branch of engineering or science;
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a relevant branch of engineering or science.

 Entry criteria are subject to review and change each academic year.